kirin-vn/lexer/README.md

         }

 Because only one of them will be processed at a time, each verse in the cycle block needs to be a continuation verse.

-Continuation verses are distinguished from continuation *lines* (which begin with a `;`) in that continuation verses are verses in their own right.

 ####  Plain verse